Oceana man sentenced for DUI causing death

 “Law enforcement is on the lookout for impaired drivers and my office will prosecute those who fail to act responsibly,” Bishop emphasized.

-Capt.
-Blankenship and Lt.
-Johnson, of the Wyoming County Sheriff’s Department, investigated the crime, Bishop said.
+Wyoming County Sheriff’s Capt.
+Tommy Blankenship and retired Lt.
+Mike Johnson investigated the crime, Bishop said.

 Bishop lauded the hard work of Laxton and the entire prosecutor staff along with that of the Sheriff’s Department.